 - wheat, and more.

-You can even add a few drops of your favorite essential oil to your filling.
+You can even add a few drops of your favorite essential oil to your filling, I'd choose lavender essential oil.
 These pillows are a nice gift idea for your loved ones and of course for yourself.

 How Much filling for this Large diy rice heating pad?